 History of South Georgia Island

 South Georgia Island is located in the Antarctic about 1,000 miles off the southern tip of South America and is rightly celebrated for its wildlife.
-The remote island is a breeding ground to over 29 bird species, and over 30 million birds nest and bring up young chicks on the island every year.
+The remote island is a breeding ground to over 29 bird species, and over 30 million birds' nests and bring up young chicks on the island every year.

 While the island's rich biodiversity and prime location for migratory sea birds supports a diverse wildlife population, it also attracted the sealing and whaling industries in the early 1900's.
 These lucrative industries practically wiped out the islands' seal and whale populations before the practice was later banned.